nozzlegear/davenport.net/README.md

 There are four different events that will create a warning message:

-1. You executed a `FindAsync` operation and looked up documents based on indexes (properties) that weren't configured in your database.
+1. You executed a `FindBy*Async` operation and looked up documents based on indexes (properties) that weren't configured in your database.
     - Hint: You can use `Davenport.Configuration.ConfigureDatabaseAsync` to create indexes.
 Using indexes improves the performance of your `FindAsync` calls.
 2. Davenport is updating or creating a design doc when configuring a database.
 3. Your CouchDB installation is using a version less than 2.0.0.
-    - If this is the case, you won't be able to use `FindAsync` methods, or any other Davenport methods that use `FindAsync` internally, e.g. `ExistsBySelectorAsync` and `CountBySelectorAsync`.
+    - If this is the case, you won't be able to use `FindBy*Async` methods, or any other Davenport methods that use `FindBy*Async` internally, e.g. `ExistsBy*Async` and `CountBy*Async`.
 4. You're attempting to delete a document with `DeleteAsync`, but you don't pass a document revision id.
     - In some cases, this may cause a document conflict error.